Can You Eat Tuna During Pregnancy?

 Is Fresh Tuna Good for Pregnancy?

 Fresh tuna feels oily, but it has the best nutritional values and is considered safe for pregnant women.
-It contains vitamins, minerals and proteins, and is a rich source of omega-3 fatty acids.
-These help in proper growth and development of the brain in the foetus.
+It contains vitamins, minerals, and proteins, and is a rich source of omega-3 fatty acids.
+These help in the proper growth and development of the brain in the foetus.

-Canned tuna is permissible for a pregnant woman as long as it is had in a limited amount.
+Canned tuna is permissible for a pregnant woman as long as it is consumed in a limited amount.
 Regular consumption of canned tuna when pregnant has certain health risks to your growing foetus.

 • The lining of metal cans contains the substance Bisphenol A (BPA), which may enter your system and affect foetal brain development (9).